WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Building a custom WordPress website can take months if you’re lucky enough to find a designer who can bring your vision to life.

-Don’t forget that testing all functionalities and ensuring all its elements work seamlessly takes time.
-Rushing through this stage can only cause problems further down the line and create additional expenses.
+Don’t forget that testing all functionalities, and ensuring all its elements work seamlessly takes time.
+Rushing through this stage can only cause problems further down the line, and create additional expenses.

 Growth Potential

 In addition, you’ll already have the infrastructure to extend a custom theme’s functionalities as your website grows.
-Adding new functions to pre-made WordPress themes is possible, but only if you know how to code.
+Adding new functions to readymade WordPress themes is possible, but only if you know how to code.

 Hence, you’ll have to hire a designer if you’re not fluent in PHP, HTML, JavaScript, and CSS.
 Alternatively, you can explore WordPress themes with lots of custom options, but keep in mind that they often contain unnecessary code that can make your website slower.